-An organisation or business seeking SEG certification must be audited in full - it is not sufficient to have selected arts of the organisation certified.
+The organisation or business seeking SEG certification must be audited in full - it is not sufficient to have selected parts of the organisation certified.
 This to ensure transparency and traceability and to show that the whole organisation is committed to it - not just selected parts.
-Everything belonging to an Ultimate Beneficial Owner (UBO) (see glossary for definition) must be included in the scope of assessment.